rLannes/Fontan_2025/README.md

 ## 2 - OmniSplice Plot
-you will need to run omnisplice (https://github.com/rLannes/OmniSplice; https://www.biorxiv.org/content/10.1101/2025.04.06.647416v1) with default parameter and  "--read-to-write soft-clipped" option
+you will need to run omnisplice (https://github.com/rLannes/OmniSplice; https://www.biorxiv.org/content/10.1101/2025.04.06.647416v1) with default parameter and  "--read-to-write soft-clipped  --spliced-def 9
+--unspliced-def 10 11 12 13" option
 You will need to run omnisplice with D.mauritiana Y genes annotated AND the refeseq simulans (for the X and autosomes).

 #### 1 - To reproduce the plot of the different splicing defect: